Best yoghurt in Australia reviewed

 Chobani has only three ingredients: skim milk, cream and live cultures.

-They strain their yoghurt three times to thicken it and increase the protein content of the final product.
-Chobani yoghurt is 8.6% protein, whereas Tamar Valley is 5%.
+They strain their yoghurt three times to thicken it and increase the protein content.
+The final product is 8.6% protein.

 Chobani includes five strains of probiotics: